Bitpainter75/FerrumPix/README.md

 Exporting to JPEG/PNG/WEBP writes the result into pixels; while the editor is open, changes can be undone and objects stay editable.
 Save as a `.fpx` project (or use *Save as* to a normal image) if the original file should stay untouched.

 `Ctrl+P` prints the current edit state — adjustments, objects and brush work included, not the file on disk.
-PDF is also available as a target format in *Save as…* and *Convert to…*; it uses the page setup last confirmed in the print dialog.
+PDF is also available as a target format in *Save as…*, *Convert to…* and for a collage; it uses the page setup last confirmed in the print dialog.

 <img src="Screenshots/Editor_Text.png" />